cerebraljam/breach_risk_analysis_bayes_network/README.md

     'N': 1, # An empployee notice the data
     'A': 1, # It would be easy to exploit
-    'P': 0, # But it would take some time to conduct the attack 'K': 1, # Will lose their job if they are caught trying to use the data 'Y': 1, # Will end up in court
-    'S': 1, # Data leaked is sensitive
+    'P': 0, # But it would take some time to conduct the attack 'S': 1, # Data leaked is sensitive
     'F': 1, # The monitoring system would have found it }